we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 >
 > Kittens can be only female and tomcats are only male.
 > Each animal produces a sound.

->
+Identify the classes.
+Define the classes properties and methods with a hierarchy.

-> Create static method in Animal that returns average age of an array of animals.
+Create static method in Animal that returns average age of an array of animals.

 ---